Sign Up

 VA Joint Loan Rules And The Equal Credit Opportunity Act (ECOA)

-But VA loan rules state, “…the lender may refuse the application under these circumstances without violating ECOA” due to an exemption for VA home loans based on the loan’s status as “a special purpose credit program.”
+However, VA loan rules state that “the lender may refuse the application under these circumstances without violating ECOA” due to an exemption for VA home loans as “a special purpose credit program.”

-VA loan programs rules are subject to change, and it is always recommended to speak to a loan officer to determine what current loan policy might be, whether legislative changes or other alterations may be possible or have already occurred.
-Being an informed borrower is the most important thing you can do; shop around, compare rates, and consider your options for both a joint loan or other variation on a VA mortgage that may be helpful for you in your current circumstances.
+VA loan program rules are subject to change, so always speak to a loan officer to determine current policy.
+Being an informed borrower is essential, so shop around, compare rates, and consider your options for both joint loans and other VA mortgage variations that may suit your circumstances.